mwolf76/pocket-dns/README.md

 This project originated from a personal use-case.
 I wanted to be able to efficiently manage an arbitrary number of DHCP-configured hosts in my internal network, _while having no access to the DHCP server_ (which is some closed box, managed by my ISP).
-The idea came to me out of the dissatisfaction of having to maintain large `/etc/hosts` file on multiple hosts.
+The idea came to me out of the dissatisfaction of having to maintain large and ever-changing `/etc/hosts` files on multiple hosts.

-Portable DNS is a simple DNS server that uses a NoSQL keystore as its back-end. hosts can announce themselves by sending an HTTP request with its hostname and IP.
-This information will immediately become available to all the other hosts.
-The DNS server only replies with authoritative answers within the local search domain (by default: localdomain).
+Portable DNS is a simple DNS server that uses a NoSQL keystore as its back-end.
+Hosts can announce themselves by sending an HTTP request with their hostname and IP.
+This information will immediately become visible to all the other hosts.
+The DNS server only replies with authoritative answers within the local search domain (by default: `localdomain`).
 The intended usage is then to have it as a primary DNS server, while keeping one more general DNS server as secondary.

 For example, here is my `/etc/resolv.conf` (same for all the hosts in `localdomain`).